drbr/drbr.net/src/pages/about.md

 regularly perform, arrange, and jam, focusing mainly on classical, jazz, musical theatre, and video game music.
 At times, I have also taught private piano lessons to adults.

-When I'm not at the computer or the piano, I enjoy cooking for friends, solving the daily NYT crossword puzzle, drinking tea, and riding my bicycle all over the Seattle area.
+When I'm not in front of a keyboard, I can be found cooking for friends, solving the daily NYT crossword puzzle, drinking tea, or riding my bicycle all over the Seattle area.

 ![Andrew in front of a Swiss high-speed train locomotive](/src/assets/img/andrewWithTrain.jpg)